Nike 15 Years of SB Dunk PT. 2

 SUPA

-Shoe 2 from the 2002 'Colours By' series.
+Shoe 2 from the 2002 “Colors By” series.
 This was done by Danny Supasirirat, aka Supa.
 Where Richie looked to his childhood, Supa wanted something that was going to rep his East Coast roots and, more specifically, his hometown of New York City in a big way.
-It doesn’t get much bigger than a white, orange and blue all-leather Dunk that pays homage to one of the city’s most iconic sports teams.
+It doesn’t get much bigger than a white, orange and blue all leather Dunk that pays homage to one of the city’s most iconic sports teams.

 SB DUNK LOW PRO